Traveling With Diabetes

 - Blood and urine testing supplies

-- Any other medicines or medical supplies that you are taking or may need, including batteries for medical devices
+- Any other medications or medical supplies that you are taking or may need, including batteries for medical devices

 - Your regular ID and your diabetes ID card